aaronwriight/aaronwriight.github.io/_pages/research.md

 While I’m generally involved in charting the neural footprints that language leaves upon the brain, my research diverges along two trails:

-- ***Bilingualism****: How does the ability to comprehend and use multiple linguistic inventories change how the brain processes language altogether?*
+- <i><b>Bilingualism</b> : How does the ability to comprehend and use multiple linguistic inventories change how the brain processes language altogether?</i>
 ---
-Mounting evidence suggests that the phenomenon of bilingualism both
+Mounting evidence suggests that the phenomenon of bilingualism has cognitive benefits.

-- ***Language and Emotion****: What is the relationship between the languages we use and the emotions we experience?*
+- <i><b>Language and Emotion</b> : What is the relationship between the languages we use and the emotions we experience?</i>
 ---
 Individuals differ in how they experience and communicate their feelings.